Hey, Elon Musk, what about toilet paper on Mars?

 SpaceX CEO Elon Musk will revise his audacious vision to build a Martian colony when he addresses the International Astronautical Congress in Australia on Friday.
 But some scientists and futurists may be most interested to hear him talk about toilet paper.

-Reviewing Musk's preliminary outline, unveiled in Mexico last year, there are few specifics on what life will actually be like on Mars, from how colonists will avoid radiation poisoning to basic issues of supplying food and clean water.
+Reviewing Musk's preliminary outline, unveiled in Mexico last year, there are few specifics on what life will actually be like on Mars, from how colonists will avoid radiation poisoning to how to supply food and clean water.

 Musk did make a vague reference to work being done on a potential nuclear-powered sewer and sanitation system for Mars.
 But his general attitude seems to be that he'll provide rockets and spaceships and everything else will be sorted out along the way.